robot-accomplice/ghola/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file (TODO) for details
+This project is licensed under the MIT License - see the LICENSE.md file for details